burtlo/chefspec-ohai/README.md

 which loads some additional helper methods to assist you with expressing your examples and the expectations within your examples.

-You must specify a let helper, named `:plugin_file`, which is a relative path within the cookbook to the file that contains the Ohai plugin.

-When creating this gem there are two examples that I thought that you would want to assert when testing your Ohai plugin:

-* I expect the Ohai plugin to provide particular attributes
-* I expect the Ohai plugin, when run, to set those attributes

 Here is a sample specification file that asserts that an Ohai plugin provides particular attributes and those attributes, when run (and stubbing the environment), are set properly.